In COVID Briefings, Trump Again Relies On Both Shock And Strategic Retreat

 Instead of orders to reopen, the White House laid out criteria for states to meet before their businesses and public spaces return to normal.
 There were "gates" to go through and "hurdles" to clear, with data-based criteria to determine the health risks involved.

-But some experts said there was no new help for states in terms of testing or treatment; though Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases who serves on the coronavirus task force, said Friday the U.S. had enough tests to move into Phase 1 of the reopening plan, which calls to limit social gatherings to 10 people or fewer and for vulnerable populations to continue to shelter in place.
+But some experts said there was no new help for states in terms of testing or treatment.
+However, Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases who serves on the coronavirus task force, said Friday the U.S. had enough tests to move into Phase 1 of the reopening plan, which calls to limit social gatherings to 10 people or fewer and for vulnerable populations to continue to shelter in place.

 Still, the states maintain they were left with no further assistance in meeting the various criteria for reopening.
 When questioned about more testing, Trump has repeatedly said that it was "up to the states."